-1. Go for a protective styling.
+1. Go for protective styling

 Buns and braids are ideal styles for hitting the gym.
-Not only do they keep your hair out of your face, they keep the ends of your hair secure and away from rubbing against your sweaty skin, which causes frizz.
+Not only do they keep your hair out of your face, but they also keep the ends of your hair secure and away from rubbing against your sweaty skin, which can cause frizz.
 If you’re wearing long braids, simply tuck them in like a bun.
 Once your hair is dry after your workout, you can remove the protective style and style your hair as usual.
 Or leave it as is, boxer-inspired braids are having a moment these days and bun hairstyles are classy and transitional.

 2. Work out on wash day.

 If preserving your straight strands throughout the week is your main priority, try hitting the gym on the day(s) you plan to wash your hair.
 This way you don’t have to worry too much about sweating out your fresh perm.
 When it’s time to wash, make sure you clarify with a shampoo to get the sweat and dirt trapped in your hair completely out.
 Try out Suave Sulfate-Free Cleansing Shampoo Shampoo and Moisturizing Curl Conditioner.
 The shampoo helps remove residue without stripping moisture, and the conditioner is oil-free and won’t weigh your hair down.

 3. Use dry shampoo.